nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

        - Reads the final BigQuery table.
        - Builds in-memory features (temporal, lag, rolling, one-hot) and splits by time.
        - Trains a LightGBM model, evaluates, and saves `model.joblib` to the component’s output path (Vertex mirrors it under your Pipeline Root bucket in GCS).
+      - Hyperparameter tuning readiness: accepts LightGBM params via CLI flags and reports a single objective metric (MAE/RMSE/R²) when `--hpt-metric-name` (or `HPT_METRIC_NAME`) is provided.
+The pipeline does not spawn HPT trials.
        - After completion: a model artifact is available as a pipeline output.
    - `predict_op(model_artifact)`:
      - Code invoked: `src/sales_forecast/predict.py`